everypinio/hardpy/docs/index.md

     ---

     Write test plans in plain Python.
-No DSL - easy to review, version, and maintain.
+Easy to review, version, and maintain.

     ---

-- **:material-clipboard-check-outline: Operator-friendly steps**
+- **:material-factory: Production-ready**

     ---

-    Inline instructions, images, confirmations, and data entry.
-Operators see exactly what to do.
+    Runs on PCs and SBCs (e.g., Raspberry Pi), works offline, and fits CI.

     ---